With flu season here, it is important for us to recognize some of the lifestyle choices that contribute to our increased susceptibility to the flu.

 When the immune system goes into stress overload one of the first signs or symptoms is fever.
 It is important to note that it is our own immune system that creates fever and the fever is actually the body’s way of overcoming the disease or toxicity.

-Society has a tendency to take fever-reducing medication at the first sign of fever.
+Society tends to take fever-reducing medication at the first sign of fever.
 When a fever is artificially suppressed in this way, the body’s defense system remains inactive allowing the toxin to remain in the body.
 Once the fever has subsided, the assumption is that one is healthy, which is often not the case.
 There is actually a great possibility that when the fever-reducing medication has worn off, we will be sicker than before because the toxin never really went away.
 Fever needs to be monitored, not suppressed.

-Regular chiropractic care is one way of helping our bodies maintain a state of balance and cope with the never-ending stresses we are exposed to.
+Regular chiropractic care is one way of helping our bodies maintain a state of balance and cope with the never ending stresses we are exposed to.
 Our nerve system and immune system function are closely connected.
 Therefore, spinal nerve stress negatively affects both our nerve and immune systems.
 Reducing interference to the nerve system on a regular basis with chiropractic adjustments allows the immune system to function better.

 Our lifestyles play an important role in our bodies’ ability to function in a state of health.
 Proper nutrition, adequate rest and exercise are all important to keep our immune systems strong and healthy.
 Choices we make daily and seasonally affect our immune system function.